EthanHNguyen/ethanhnguyen.github.io/_portfolio/bare-metal-ai-lab.md

 That distinction matters.

-## Observability is part of the product
+## Observability

-One of the most useful parts of the lab is the observability layer.

-The stack exposes Prometheus-compatible telemetry through GPU and system exporters, along with vLLM metrics for request and serving behavior.
+The lab includes Prometheus-compatible telemetry through GPU and system exporters, along with vLLM metrics for request and serving behavior.
 That makes it possible to reason about the system as it runs instead of treating inference as a black box.

 For AI infrastructure, the dashboard is not decoration.